Tub Spout Installation Guide

 How to install a slip-on tub spout:

 Step 1: Check to make sure the pipe coming from the wall is the correct size.
-For slip-on tub spouts, your copper pipe should be a minimum 1" and a maximum 2-7/8" in length.
+For slip-on tub spouts, your copper pipe should be a minimum 1" and a maximum 2-7/8" in length, depending on the tub spout.
+Refer to the manufacturer's specifications prior to purchasing and installing to ensure you have the appropriate length for your spout.
 If your pipe is shorter than the minimum length, you may need an adapter to make your new spout fit.
 If it is longer, you may need to cut the pipe slightly.

 Step 2: Clean off the pipe coming from the wall if there is any build-up on the pipe.
 If there are burrs or rough spots on the end, use sandpaper to make the pipe smooth.